A mother’s mission: Reach her family stranded in Ukraine’s ravaged Mariupol

 Away during invasion

 Karaulan was on a business trip to Parma, Italy, when the invasion began.
 Her photo gallery is a reel of pizzas and frivolity.
 The war rhetoric had been building for weeks but “nobody believed it,” she said.
-“We hoped he wasn’t crazy,” she added of Russian President Vladimir Putin.
+“We hoped he wasn’t crazy,” she said of Russian President Vladimir Putin.

 She was supposed to fly home Feb.
 24, the day Russia attacked, but the airspace was closed.
 She arranged a flight to Poland.
 She still wasn’t too concerned.
 Her husband reported back that all was fine at home in Mariupol.
 “If I had imagined what was going to happen, I would have got there immediately,” she said.

-It was only on March 2 that the seriousness of the situation sunk in.
-Her husband and daughter were forced to move from the apartment they bought two years ago.
+It was only on March 2 that the seriousness of the situation sank in.
+Her husband and daughter were forced to move from the apartment the family bought two years ago.
 They relocated to a community shelter to escape the shelling and explosions.

-“How are you?” she messaged to her husband.
-The message didn’t go through.
+“How are you?” she messaged her husband.
+But the message didn’t go through.
 Communications had been cut.

 Karaulan quit smoking a decade ago when she was pregnant, but started again that day.
-Eight days later, gripping a slim mint cigarette between her baby pink manicured nails, she shivered in the cold outside a performance space-turned-welcome center in Zaporizhzhia for Ukrainians fleeing Russia’s advance.
+Eight days later, gripping a slim menthol cigarette between her baby-pink manicured nails, she shivered in the cold outside a performance space turned welcome center in Zaporizhzhia for Ukrainians fleeing Russia’s advance.

 “I will stop when I see my family again,” she said.
-She crossed the Polish border March 4, and made her way southeast to as close as she could to Mariupol.
+She crossed the Polish border on March 4 and made her way southeast to as close as she could get to Mariupol.
 She has been coming to the center every day to volunteer.
 Anything to distract her mind.

 She’s been stuck in Zaporizhzhia, waiting.

 “I go to bed every night hoping I will see my daughter the next day, but then every day realize that’s not going to happen,” she said.
-She’s disassociated, she said, and is watching her life pass by like it’s a movie.
+She’s dissociating, she said, and is watching her life pass by like it’s a movie.
 She can’t look at photos of them.
 It’s too hard.

-She messaged details to her husband of where to go to meet the busses that were supposed to arrive on a humanitarian corridor supposedly hashed out between Russian and Ukrainian negotiators.
-The message, again, didn’t get through.
+She messaged details to her husband about where to go to meet the buses that were supposed to arrive via a humanitarian corridor supposedly hashed out between Russian and Ukrainian negotiators.
+That message also didn’t get through.

-It wasn’t until a week after the connection was cut that she knew if her husband and child were alive or dead.
-When the call came on a faint phone line, it was her daughter that spoke first.
+It wasn’t until a week after communications were cut that she knew whether her family members were alive or dead.
+When the call came on a faint phone connection, it was her daughter who spoke first.

 “I told my daughter I was coming,” said Karaulan.
 Her husband took the phone.

 He described the shelter where they were trapped with 4,000 other people.
 He said food was running out.
-As they are in a large group, they get some water delivered when its possible through the bombing.
-But it’s not good to drink, she said.
+Because it’s a large group, some water is delivered when possible amid the bombing.

-And the phone was passed along to her mother.
+And then her mother’s voice came over the phone.
 “If God allows it, we will meet,” her mother said.

 Her mother, a Russian national, is sheltering with her husband and child.
 “I never divided Russians and Ukrainians.
-For me it’s like one nation,” she said.
+For me it’s like one nation,” Karaulan said.
 “It’s Russian people bombing Russian people.
 It’s crazy.
 I thought we were all brothers.”

 “It’s the most senseless and unfair war,” she said.
 “It’s not my story.
-It’s not the story of my husband.
-It’s the story of half a million people.”
+It’s not the story of my husband.”

-Another friend called on Wednesday.
-She told Karaulan that her family was lucky, at least they are sitting in a community shelter where there are some supplies.
-Her friend and her family are trapped in the basement of their own home.
+A friend called on Wednesday.
+She told Karaulan that her family was lucky to be in a community shelter where there are some supplies.
+Her friend and her family are trapped in the basement of their home.

-They melt snow to drink or gather it from pools.
+For drinking water, they melt snow or gather water from pools.
 There is no electricity.

-“They brought liver and meat before the war,” she said, but its gone bad.
+“They bought liver and meat before the war,” she said, but it has gone bad.
 “They now salted it, and tried to cook it somehow, the spoiled food, at least to try to eat something.”

-The rats are everywhere.
+And rats are everywhere.

 “She said they are all just dying there,” Karaulan said.

-Karualan’s words are urgent and tumbling: “While we are talking here.
+Her words are urgent and tumbling: “While we are talking here.
 They are simply dying.”

-The city that she loved is in ruins, but there is still a chance to save lives, she said.
+The city she loved is in ruins, but there is still a chance to save lives, she said.

 The same day she talked to her husband, Karaulan met one family that managed to escape Mariupol, a couple with a baby.
 They turned up at the center, the windows of their vehicle smashed out.
 They said they drove through the front lines and the shelling.

 They exchanged numbers.
 Later that evening, the woman called to tell Karaulan that a bomb had fallen on the shelter where her family had sought refuge.
 She told Karaulan that her family was killed.
-She was in the apartment where she was being put up in Zaporizhzhia, with friends of a colleague.
-She collapsed where she was in the corridor.
+At that moment, Karaulan was in the apartment where she was being put up in Zaporizhzhia, with friends of a colleague.
+She collapsed in the corridor.

 “I couldn’t even move,” she said.
 “I was just sitting watching the wall.”